fvgm-spec/jsonplaceholder_api_fetcher/README.md

 ### Step 4: Querying Delta tables

-By executing the `main.py`, will be answered these questions:
+By executing the `main.py` file, will be answered these questions:

 #### o Number of posts per user.